SWeav02/baderkit/docs/implementation.md

     using VASP, PBE GGA density functional, an energy cutoff of 400 eV, a 2x2x2 Monkhorst–Pack *k*-point mesh, and VASP's default PBE pseudo-potentials.

-    All bader calculations were performed using an Intel Core i9-9940X CPU with 14 cores (2 threads per core).
+    All bader calculations were performed using a AMD Ryzen™ Threadripper™ 1950X CPU with 16 cores (2 threads per core).

     Speed benchmarks were run 10 times and the average taken to account for minor fluctuations in computational time.
 Speed tests were run through the command